-From 9 September 2011 you can apply online at www.northtyneside.gov.uk/schooladmission this is a quick and easy process and will provide you with immediate notification of receipt of your application form, please ensure you apply by the deadline date 16 January 2012.
+From 10 September 2012 you can apply online at www.northtyneside.gov.uk this is a quick and easy process and will provide you with immediate notification of receipt of your application form, please ensure you apply by the deadline date 15 January 2013.
 Alternatively you can complete a paper application; these are available from your child's current nursery class/school.
-If your child does not attend a nursery class or school you should contact the Access Team on telephone number 0191 643 8724 before 16 January 2012.
+If your child does not attend a nursery class or school you should contact the Access Team on telephone number 0191 643 8724 before the closing date.